Peg’s History of Expressive Politics in Brief

 Phnom Penh (The Goethe Institute) Graceful Yet Stiff (Jointly with Sayon Syprasoeuth).

-Los Angeles (performance art), and elsewhere.
+Los Angeles (performance art) at the International Genocide Conference — and elsewhere.

 Some Books